Applicants from Northern Ireland Regional Colleges

 How will Ulster University make offers for the students from Foundation degrees?

-Offers to students from Foundation degree programmes will happen as normal, after the June and August Exam Boards.
+Offers to students from Foundation degree programmes will happen as normal.

 I had a selection interview for my professional programme.
 Does it still count?

 Where required as part of the application process for a course, all face-to -face interviews that were held before the university and colleges closed for teaching and social activities will count and will be used to assess your suitability for the programme you applied for.

 My face-to-face interview was cancelled.
 What happens now?
 My face-to-face interview was cancelled.
 What happens now?